romaintestu/forticnapp-workshop/lab-01/README.md

 #### Search

-*Goal: Investigate application behavior in the cloud environment.*
+*How can we investigate application behavior and resource utilization for any application running on EC2?
+Customers frequently ask about the FortiCNAPP agent (datacollector): What does it talk to?
+How much CPU does it use?
+What is the memory usage trend?
+FortiCNAPP provides visibility into these metrics for any application, not just the agent itself.*

 1. Click the **Search** icon in the left navigation panel
 2. Search for **datacollector** (this is the FortiCNAPP agent application)
 3. In the search results, click on **datacollector**
-4. Review the application details to investigate what datacollector is doing in the cloud environment
+4. Review the application details to investigate what datacollector is doing in the cloud environment:
+   - What network connections is it making?
+   - What processes is it running?
+   - How is it consuming resources?
 5. Answer the following questions:
    - What is the datacollector memory usage trend?
    - What is the CPU usage percentage?

 ### Step 3: Explore Threat Center Features

-*Goal: Investigate security alerts and analyze the timeline of events for potential threats.*
+*How can we investigate security alerts and analyze the timeline of events for potential threats?*

 #### Alerts

+*How does FortiCNAPP detect and present security incidents, and how can this help us respond effectively to real-world security events?*

 1. Navigate to **Threat Center** > **Alerts** in the left navigation panel
 2. Filter by **past 3 months** using the date range selector
 3. Filter for **Composite** alerts using the alert category filter
 4. Open the **Potentially Compromised AWS Keys** alert
 5. Click on the **Observations** tab to see the timeline of events
-6. Review the intrusion graph and observations table to understand the sequence of activities
+6. Review the intrusion graph and observations table to understand the sequence of activities and how an attacker might have progressed through our environment

 ### Step 4: Explore Risk Center Features

-*Goal: Analyze security risks across attack paths, compliance, identities, vulnerabilities, and code security.*
+*How can we analyze security risks across attack paths, compliance, identities, vulnerabilities, and code security?*

 #### Attack Path

+*How could attackers exploit misconfigurations and exposed secrets to move through our environment?
+How does attack path analysis help prioritize remediation efforts?*

 1. Navigate to **Risk Center** > **Attack Path** > **Top Work Items** in the left navigation panel
 2. In the **Top risky paths with exposed secrets** section, select an entry from the table